learn-co-students/ttt-game-status-v-000/README.md

 end
 ```

 That is a very verbose and explicit example of how you might iterate over a nested array  of `WIN_COMBINATIONS` and check each win combination index against the value of the board at that position.

+# nested_students.each do |student_array|
+  # #inspect returns a human-readable representation
+  # of the array
+  puts student_array.inspect
+end

 For example, on a board that has a winning combination in the top row, `#won?` should return `[0,1,2]`, the indexes in the board that created the win: